 The PRC Consumer Rights and Interests Protection Law, as amended in and effective March 2014, and the Measures for the Supervision and Administration of Online Transactions impose stringent requirements on business operators, including internet business operators and platform service providers.
 For example, consumers are entitled to return goods purchased online, subject to certain exceptions, within seven days upon receipt of such goods for no reason.
 To ensure that sellers and service providers comply with these laws and regulations, the platform operators are required to implement rules governing transactions on the platform, monitor the information posted by sellers and service providers, and report any violations by such sellers or service providers to the authorities.
-In addition, e-commerce platform providers may, pursuant to the PRC consumers' purchase of goods or acceptance of services on e-commerce platforms and the e-commerce platform providers fail to provide consumers with the contact information of the seller or manufacturer.
-In addition, e-commerce platform providers may be jointly and severally liable with sellers and manufacturers if they are aware or should be aware that any seller or manufacturer is using the online platform to infringe upon the lawful rights and interests of consumers necessary to prevent or stop such activity.
+In addition, e-commerce platform providers may, pursuant to the PRC consumer protection laws, be exposed to liabilities if the lawful rights and interests of consumers are infringed upon in connection with consumers' purchase of goods or acceptance of services on e-commerce platforms and the e-commerce platform providers fail to provide consumers with the contact information of the seller or manufacturer.
+In addition, e-commerce platform providers may be jointly and severally liable with sellers and manufacturers if they are aware or should be aware that any seller or manufacturer is using the online platform to infringe upon the lawful rights and interests of consumers and fail to take measures necessary to prevent or stop such activity.